ArdenJ/calendar/README.md

 [![Project as of 02 Feb](./images/27Apr.jpg)](https://drive.google.com/file/d/1eiy_-kSahI7kw28D-icBHoDfMv2voY3T/preview)

-## At present:

-- On load the calendar renders displaying the correct month ✅
-- Individual date cards contain a list of events ✅
-- Clicking on an individual card will populate the summary with the date and any existing events ✅
-- New events can be added to the list by using the input ✅
-- Events can be removed from the list by pressing the cross ✅
-- Clicking the home button returns to the present month ✅
-- Events can be updated using the pencil button ✅

 ## Todos

 - Make the project more friendly to different screen sizes
-- test on something other than Chrome
-- update component composition to avoid prop drilling (looking at you themeHook)
+- update component composition to avoid prop drilling (The themeHook is particularly bad)
 - Make interactions more interesting
-- Tidy up typescript (remove lazy 'anys')
+- Tidy up typescript
 - Accessibility!
     - Most HTML elements are semantic but as the project has changed the flow is a little skewed.
     - Focus on event list when drawer opens